 If playing a CD-R, the sound quality may be reduced due to CD-R quality, the method of recording, the quality of the music that has been recorded, and the way the CD-R has been handled.
 There may be an increase in skipping, difficulty in finding tracks, and/or difficulty in loading and ejecting.
 If these problems occur, check the bottom surface of the CD.
 If the surface of the CD is damaged, such as cracked, broken, or scratched, the CD will not play properly.
-If the surface of the CD is soiled, see Care of Your CDs on page 3-84 for more information.
+If the surface of the CD is soiled, see "Care of Your CDs" later in this section.